vishrutay/ATAS/Running_a_Single_File/README.md

-# Function and code file to analyze a single file
+# Functions and code file to analyze a single file

 ATAS_functions.ipynb: Contains all ATAS functions